p2-inc/keycloak-events/README.md

 ## Installation

 The maven build uses the shade plugin to package a fat-jar with all dependencies.
-Put the jar in your `standalone/deployments` directory and restart keycloak.
+Put the jar in your `providers` directory (for Quarkus) or `standalone/deployments` directory (for legacy) and rebuild/restart keycloak.

 ## Use